Numigi/odoo-entertainment-addons/musical_artwork/README.rst

 Musical Artwork
 ===============
 This module adds the concept of a ``Musical Artwork`` as an Odoo model.
+It also defines the satellite models that enrich musical artwork, such as:

+* Roles

 .. contents:: Table of Contents